Facts and figures about the arts, arts education and creative economy in Wisconsin:

 - New Research Report Highlights Economic Impact of the Arts in Rural Communities, 11-15-17, from the National Endowment for the Arts

 - From SMU’s National Center for Arts Research:

-- Cultural Vibrancy Index: What factors make up a community’s arts vibrancy, and which cities possess them?
-SMU’s National Center for Arts Research provides scores for every county’s Arts Dollars, Arts Providers, Government Support, Socio-economic and Other Leisure characteristics – March 2017
+- Arts Vibrancy Index: What factors make up a community’s arts vibrancy, and which cities possess them?
+SMU’s National Center for Arts Research provides scores for every county’s Arts Dollars, Arts Providers, Government Support, Socio-economic and Other Leisure characteristics –

 - The behavior patterns of arts audiences and how the distance between households and arts venues influences the likelihood of arts participation, to promote a deeper understanding of the opportunities that exist to better satisfy the needs of arts audiences and to remove real and perceived barriers to arts attendance.
 Read the white paper on NCAR’s website.
 The research was supported by a grant from the Doris Duke Charitable Foundation.
 October 2017

 - Arts and Culture Are Closer Than You Realize: U.S. Nonprofit Arts and Cultural Organizations Are a Big Part of Community Life, Economy, and Employment —and Federal Funding Enhances the Impact – report from SMU’s National Center for Arts Research, March 2017